kazcare/cheesy-cheese/README.md

 These properties and looks of the header and navbar are consistant throughout the website.

-Nav bar hanging against the logo on the right hand side, but it chages its position for smaller screen sizes.
-But navigation links move under the logo for screen sizes 950px and smaller (for tablets).
-It further changes its position for screen sizes 800px and smaller (for smart phones/ tablets in portrait mode).
+Nav bar hanging against the logo on the right hand side, but it chages its position for smaller screen it moves under the logo for screen sizes 950px and smaller (for tablets).
+It reduces its font size for screen sizes 600px and smaller (for smart phones/ tablets in portrait mode).

 All pages of the website has a hero image with text overlay underneath the header and navbar area with cover text on it saying what is the website about, which changes its position on screen smaller than 950px.